awalker125/yum-repo-mirror-sync/README.md

 This is a wrapper around the reposync command which can be used to mirror a public yum repository.
 This might be useful for:

-* reduce bandwith across the internet.
+* reducing bandwith across the internet.
-* create a controlled snapshot in time of a changing repository.
+* creating a controlled snapshot in time of a changing repository.

 By default the script makes the mirrors under /mirrors.